Help

 Why ultimate?
 Pure flex warps under sweat/heat; full rigid chafes skin.
 Rigid-flex balances: Endures 10G shocks in activity tracking per ASTM F3321, while HDI layers boost data throughput to 10 Gbps for real-time AI analytics.
 From my lines, these boards pass 500-hour sweat sims (ISO 10993-10) with <1% signal drift.

-Common Issues in Rigid-Flex PCB Design for Wearables and Quick Fixes
+Common Issues in Rigid-Flex PCB for Medical Devices and Quick Fixes

 Wearables' micro-motions (e.g., 1-5 Hz wrist flex) expose design flaws fast.
 Here's a failure analysis table from 2025 prototypes I've debugged—issues hit 28% yields without fixes.